walmartlabs/concord-website/docs/plugins/helm.md

 runs a `helm upgrade` command with `--install` option into all cluster or namespaces.

+Other features available, apart from `upgrade`, to perform various actions on deployed application in Kubernetes using Helm include `rollback`, `delete`, `history`.

 ## Parameters

 The `helm` task uses the following parameters from